EUGENE STUDIO /

 Bottom: EUGENE STUDIO Atelier iii

 Notably, EUGENE STUDIO / Eugene Kangawa’s atelier, located in the outskirts of Tokyo and spanning over 700 square meters, serves as a special venue for the exhibition with a limited number of groups allowed entry per day by appointment.
-Since 2020, the same atelier that serves as the artist’s base has been designed and constructed by the artist and studio themselves, including the overall spatial design, doors, walls, and most of the furniture.
-They engage in a DIY approach, and reusing materials from previous projects.
-The atelier itself has become a medium for embodying the artist’s aesthetics and everyday life.
-The rooms illuminated by natural light and the vast spaces filled with paintings and installations offer a new viewing experience, where the relationship between a work and its surroundings is distinct from that of a museum of gallery.
+The same atelier, which has served as the artist’s base since 2020, was designed and constructed by the artist and studio themselves, including the overall spatial design, doors, and most of the furniture.
+By reusing materials from previous projects, the atelier has since become a medium for embodying the artist’s aesthetics and everyday life.
+The rooms illuminated by natural light and the vast spaces filled with paintings and installations offer a new viewing experience, where the relationship between a work and its surroundings is distinct from that of a museum or a gallery.

 Details / Reservations